Regulating Transportation Network Companies with a Mixture of Autonomous Vehicles and For-Hire Human Drivers: Mathematical Model for the Ride-Hailing Network

-where $w_i^p$ is the average passenger waiting time in zone $i$, $\alpha$ is the passenger's value of time, and $r_i$ denotes the average ride fare per unit time for a trip originating from zone $i$.\footnote{We assume that the service quality and the ride fare of both types of vehicles are equal, thus passengers are indifferent to AVs or human drivers in making their travel modal choices.} Note that the passenger waiting time $w_i^p$ depends on the number of idle vehicles in each zone in zone $i$\footnote{We implicitly assume that passengers from zone $i$ will only be matched to an idle vehicle in the same zone.
+where $c_{ij}^{AH}$ and $c_{ij}^H$ represent the generalized travel costs for Class 1 and Class 2 passengers, respectively; $w_{i}^{p,AH}$ and $w_{i}^{p,H}$ represent the average passenger waiting times for Class 1 and Class 2 passengers in zone $i$, respectively; $\alpha$ is the passenger's value of time; $r_i$ denotes the average ride fare per unit time for a trip originating from zone $i$; and $t_{ij}$ denotes the average travel time from zone $i$ to zone $j$.
+Note that the passenger waiting time $w_{i}^{p,AH}$ and $w_{i}^{p,H}$ depend on the number of idle vehicles in each zone\footnote{We implicitly assume that passengers from zone $i$ will only be matched to an idle vehicle in the same zone.
 This is a reasonable assumption when the zone of the city is large and the vehicle supply is sufficient so that each passenger will be picked up by a nearby vehicle with high probability.
 The case of inter-zone matching is omitted in this work for simplicity.}: if there are more idle vehicles, the average passenger waiting time should be shorter.
-To capture this relation, we denote $N_i^I$ as the number of idle vehicles in zone $i$, which includes both idle AVs and idle human-driver vehicles.
-With slight abuse of notation, the average passenger waiting time can be represented as a function $w_i^p\left(N_i^I\right)$.
-We impose the following assumption on $w_i^p\left(N_i^I\right)$: \begin{assumption} $w_i^p\left(N_i^I\right)>0$ and $w_i^p\left(N_i^I\right)$ strictly decreases with respect to $N_i^I$. \end{assumption} Since the travel costs of other transport modes are exogenous, the arrival rate of AMoD passenger from zone $i$ to zone $j$ is determined by the generalized cost $c_{ij}$ through the following demand function:
+To capture this relation, we denote $N_i^I$ as the number of idle vehicles in zone $i$, which includes both idle AVs $N_i^{I,A}$ and idle human-driven vehicles $N_i^{I,H}$.
+Note that Class 1 passenger can be matched to either AV or human drivers, whereas Class 2 passenger can only be matched to human drivers.
+Therefore, $w_{i}^{p,AH}$ depends on the total number of idle vehicles $N_i^I=N_i^{I,A}+N_i^{I,H}$, and $w_{i}^{p,H}$ depends on the number of idle human drivers $N_i^{I,H}$.
+With slight abuse of notation, the average passenger waiting time can be represented as decreasing functions $w_{i}^{p,AH}\left(N_i^I\right)$ and $w_{i}^{p,AH}\left(N_i^I\right)$, respectively.
+We assume that the passenger waiting time follows the well-established “square root law” (\cite{li2019regulating} and \cite{arnott1996taxi}):

-where $\lambda_{ij}^0$ denotes the total travel demand from zone $i$ to zone $j$, and $F_p\left(\cdot\right)$ represents the proportion of customers who choose ride-sourcing services.
-We suppose that $F_p\left(\cdot\right)$ is a decreasing function with respect to the trip cost $c_{ij}$, indicating that a higher cost leads to the lower travel demand.
-We emphasize that in the proposed demand model, we do not assume the travel cost is the same for all travelers.
-Instead, the travel cost can be different for distinct travelers due to heterogeneity among passengers and randomness in the transportation network.
-By relating $c_{ij}$ to $\lambda_{ij}$, equation (\ref{2}) implicitly assumes that the arrival rate of ride-sourcing passengers only depends on the {\em average} travel cost, which does not depend on other higher-order moments of the random cost.
-Note that the well-established logit model is a special case of (\ref{2}).